-The roads and traffic management works will be undertaken both at the interface of the new development and within the existing road network.
+The roads and traffic management works will be undertaken both at the New England Highway access to the new development, at the interface and within the existing road network.

-Modelling of the traffic generated demand from Lochinvar has been undertaken and a specific schedule of infrastructure works for road and traffic management has been identified together with development thresholds.
-The timing of the provision of the works has been based on the projected demand for lots within the area and is therefore indicative only.
+Modelling of the traffic generated demand from Farley has been undertaken and a specific schedule of infrastructure works for road and traffic management has been identified together with development thresholds.
+The timing of the provision of the works will be based on the staging and demand for lots within the area.
 Works programmes will be regularly reviewed and revised depending upon development trends, State Government planning policy and available funding.